Loading...

 September - November 2016

-Research intern, University College London Interaction Center, UK
+Research intern, University College London Interaction Center (UCLIC), UK

 Research on the physical visualization of activity tracking data.